briankariuki491/btc-price-plot/readme.md

 ## 🛠 Requirements

-Install the required Python libraries if you haven't already:
+Install the required Python libraries if you haven't alrady:

 ```bash
 pip install yfinance matplotlib